haris-mujeeb/LED-Brightness-Control/LED_Brightness_PID_Control/Readme.md

 ![image](https://github.com/haris-mujeeb/Digital-Control-Projects/assets/57053470/13cfce42-2a39-496a-a306-c2f627dc5167)

 ### 2. Finding the approximate curve manually (initial guess):
-We can model this setup as a 1st order with dead time  (PT1-elemet + Time Shift)
+We can model this setup as a 1st order with dead time  (PT1-elemet + Time Shift),

 ![image](https://github.com/haris-mujeeb/Digital-Control-Projects/assets/57053470/be702169-3e4f-4ff9-a358-87783ba899f1)

   Thus there are three important constants: